Starting the Journey

 Over the past four years, lots of webinars, sessions and materials have been developed but I will point to two good sources.

 The ADLNet group are the founders and maintainers of both SCORM and the newest SCORM upgrade – Experience API (xAPI).
 The Guide has been developed by our partners at HT2Labs and is a great overall reference document.
+In order to get that training started contact RPS services.

 Step 2: Start small and targeted with one key pain point.